 Is there a chance this program won’t happen?

 As with all Unschool Adventures programs, we require a certain minimum enrollment before we can commit to running a program.
-As of mid-September, we appear to have reached that number, and the retreat is a “go!”
+In mid-September we reached our minimum number and placed a deposit with the hostel in El Chaltén, so the retreat is a firm “go!”

 Email Blake anytime at email@example.com.

 ↑ El Chaltén and Mt.
 Fitz Roy in the early morning

 Header photo: Mt.
 Fitz Roy by Mica Peker

 All other photos by Blake Boles / Unschool Adventures